A close quasar pair in a disk-disk galaxy merger at z = 2.17

 \subsection{Implications on the Abundance of $z\sim2$ Kpc-Scale Dual Quasars}

 Observational constraints on the occurrence rate of kpc-scale dual quasars at cosmic noon are still accumulating\cite{Silverman2020,Shen2022}.
 A recent study using Gaia DR3 resolved pairs around luminous quasars at $z\sim2$ reported a dual quasar fraction of $\sim 6\times 10^{-4}$ over $\sim 3-30\,{\rm kpc}$ pair separations\cite{Shen2022}.
 About one third of the sample have pair separations less than $\sim 10\,{\rm kpc}$.
 In this measurement both members of the pair are optically-unobscured quasars with similar physical properties as SDSS J0749+2255.
 Some of the double quasars in the sample\cite{Shen2022} are gravitationally lensed quasars, which require further confirmation in follow-up observations; therefore the quoted dual quasar fraction is an upper limit.
-Confirming \obj\ as a genuine kpc-scale dual quasar is important in the sense that it implies a substantial fraction of the sub-arcsec double quasars at $z\sim 2$ are physical pairs, thus justifying dedicated follow-up observations to compile a statistical sample of such dual quasars at cosmic noon.
+Confirming \obj\ as a genuine kpc-scale dual quasar is important in the sense that it implies at least some of the sub-arcsec double quasars at $z\sim 2$ are physical pairs, thus justifying dedicated follow-up observations to compile a statistical sample of such dual quasars at cosmic noon.